5 online gambling trends for 2018

 Online gambling is a growing market.
 Bookmakers are technology companies constantly innovating to bring consumers more enticing ways to make bets.
 With online revenues at an all-time high, the stage is set for a raft of innovations in 2018.
 Take a look here to see how healthy the market is at the moment; it is only going to get bigger.

 E-Sports is nothing short of a phenomenon.
-A millennial driven industry which has grown out of South Korea it is set to be worth $1.5bn by 2020.
+A millennial-driven industry that has grown out of South Korea it is set to be worth $1.5bn by 2020.
 As eSports grows the gambling opportunities around it are also evolving.

 Gambling on eSports at the moment can be lucrative.
 Bookmakers are far less sophisticated in eSports than in traditional sports so mispriced matches are more likely.
 Also when betting on eSports if you win there are companies who will allow you keep your accounts open; in traditional sports, if you’re winning then you’re likely to see limits on your account.